 A straightforward way of accounting is to track the number and type of transactions executed.
-Your accounting is then based on these values.

 Storage

 The DB2 accounting record does not contain any information about real or virtual storage related to the execution of the transactions.
 One of the purposes of the DB2 subsystem is to optimize the storage use.
 This optimization is done at the DB2 level, not at the transaction level.